circuitbox/circuitbox/README.md

 ### Roadmap
 So what are the next set of features on the project?

-- Support for singleton and prototype scopes - it is kind of in, but does not work as expected
 - Support for aliasing components with additional names
 - An event-bus implementation where components in the container can publish/subscribe to application-specific events
 - Bindings to popular libraries.
 These however, may be published as separate libraries.
 I am considering  such as: